gnang/HypermatrixAlgebraPackage/README.md

 [[[x111, x112], [x121, x122]], [[x211, x212], [x221, x222]]]
 ```

-The hypermatrix entries are not restricted to numbers and symbolic expression, they may be matrices or more generally
+Note that hypermatrix entries are not restricted to numbers and symbolic expressions.
+The hypermatrix
+entries may be of other sage object types or mixture of different sage object types including list, Matrix,
-can even be other hypermatrices as illustrated below
+Boolean or even hypermatrices as illustrated below

 ```python
 sage: rng = range(2)
 sage: Hh=HM(2,2,2,[(i*2^2+j*2+k)*hadamard_matrix(2) for k in rng for j in rng for i in rng])
 ```

-Hypermatrix entries are accessed quite similarly to the way in which matrix entries are usually accessed in sage.
+Hypermatrix entries are accessed quite similarly to the way in which matrix entries are usually
-For example, the (0,1,0) entry of the hypermatrix constructed in the previous instruction is accessed as follows
+accessed in sage.
+For example, the (0,1,0) entry of the hypermatrix constructed in the previous
+instruction is accessed as follows

 ```python
 sage: Hh[0,1,0]